 Stitch each side of the skirt to the sides of the awning in same manner as front (1/4” seam).
 Stitch the two corner seams together using 1/4” seam allowance).
 Now sew on the seam binding tape using a large zig zag stitch starting at the back (trailer end) of the seam and wrapping the tape around the front corner seam ending at the front lower edge of the corner of the awning.
 Again, if you fuss around and find a better way to do this…all the better!

 Lastly, set in place two grommets as close to the front corner edges as possible.
 Make sure these grommet holes are large enough to accommodate the awning poles you have chosen, but not too large that the poles swim in them.
 (I sewed in two squares to reinforce each corner edge before I placed the grommets.)
 I purchased the grommets and tools at my local fabric store and they were pretty inexpensive and easy to affix.
+If your awning is wider than 7 feet you may consider putting a third grommet toward the center.
+It is easy to do at this stage and that way you have a third anchor point if you need it.

 Hope this helps and isn’t too confusing.
 I’m not stellar at giving directions or instructions so with luck I haven’t forgotten a step!
 I am willing to answer any questions anyone may have.
 Just e-mail me.